I was sent an email by a Forward Steps subscriber, asking about success.

 As I suggest with all my content, in the words of Bruce Lee… “Absorb what is useful, discard what is useless and add what is specifically your own”.”

-The following poem too, could have provided a suitable answer.
+For my response, the following poem could have provided a suitable answer too.
 I have come across it many times, yet had never shared it with you.

 And the world makes you King for a day,